simonljohannesson/soundgood-database-app/README.md

 - `scripts/populate_database_with_test_data.sql` is the script used to insert test data.
 - The other tasks are handled in the project report.

+It's possible that I have worked a bit more on the project after the hand-in at the point of the evaluation, so in order to not evaluate anything that was written after the deadline make sure to check the commit with the tag `hand-in-iv1351-done`.
+I will try to not commit anything to master during the evaluation period but it can be hard to know exactly when that is so hopefully the tag will help with that.

 ## Application
 The application is written in C++ for a Linux environment that has the [jtv/libpqxx](https://github.com/jtv/libpqxx)